 5 things you may not have known.

 - There is no national Microchip database.
-If you microchip your pet in California and lose your dog in Ohio, there is a chance that the microchip will not be detected the chip readers.
+If you microchip your pet in California and lose your dog in Ohio, there is a chance that the microchip will not be detected by the chip readers.
 Some are working to fix this by creating a national database but as of right now, it does not exist.

 - Make sure you register your microchip and keep your information up to date.
 If you move or your phone number changes, make sure to update your information with the company that provided your microchip.
 Even if your dog has been missing for several years, you never know when someone will find your dog and try to contact you.